The best-case scenario? Judon returns to the fold after a short-term sweetener

 3. Extend Judon

 This feels like the least likely resolution, and for good reason.
 Belichick capitalized on the market during the 2021 offseason and Judon proved to be well worth his four-year, $54.5 million contract.
-But with Judon entering his age-32 campaign, and given that the Patriots years away from true contention, it wouldn’t be wise for New England to throw big money — something like $18-20 million annually — at Judon.
-He’s a great player, arguably their best, but he doesn’t fit New England’s long-term plan.
-The Patriots would be better off using that money in free agency and improving their offense around developing quarterback Drake Maye.
-Especially since the Patriots have young talent on defense, specifically Keion White.
+But Judon is entering his age-32 campaign, and given the Patriots are years away from contention, it wouldn’t be wise for New England to throw big money — something like $18-20 million annually — at Judon.
+He’s a great player, arguably their best defender, but he doesn’t fit New England’s long-term plan.
+The Patriots would be better off using that money to improve their offense around developing quarterback Drake Maye.
+Especially since the Patriots have young talent on defense, specifically Keion White in the front seven.

 2. Trade Judon